Apr 22, 2025

 • Are you surprised by the amount of credit card debt people carry?
 Why or why not?

-• What negative consequences can you think of for carrying a credit card balance from month to month?
+• What are some consequences of carrying a credit card balance from month to month?

-• What are some strategies you plan to use to make sure you pay your credit card bill every month (if you plan to use one)?
+• What are some strategies you can use to pay your credit card bill every month?

 Click here for the ready-to-go slides for this Question of the Day that you can use in your classroom.